Home

-Avocado Oil Soap Making
+Avocado Oil for Soap Making

 Using avocado oil for soap making will increase the conditioning properties of your finished product and add creaminess to the soap's lather.
 Avocado oil also has wonderful skin care advantages such as a high content of vitamin A, D and E.